 Second, make sure you have the right value for the transponder key.

-Below, two transponder keys that looks the same, but carry a different chip value and therefore one will start the car after programming and the other won’t.
+Below, two transponder keys that look the same, but carry a different chip value, and therefore one will start the car after programming and the other won’t.

 Moreover, installing an alarm may result in the same as well as changing the ignition cylinder.